b-rodrigues/chronicler/README.md

 ## Introduction

-{chronicler} allows you to decorate functions to make them provide enhanced output:
+`{chronicler}` provides the `record()` function, which allows you to decorate functions.
+These decorated functions then work exactly the same as their undecorated counterparts, but they provide additional output.

+Let’s first start with a simple example, by decorating the `sqrt()`
+function:

 ``` r
 library(chronicler)